lmammino/loige.co/content/posts/2023-12-27_2023-a-year-in-review/index.md

 Landscape Hunt is a game where you are presented with a series of satellite images and you have to spot guess what's the right classification for that image.
 Are you looking at a fire, a forest cutting, a deciduous forest, a quarry or something else?
 It's not that easy to guess correctly if you are not trained, so the game can be quite fun to play.

 From a technical perspective, this was my first production Rust project, in fact, it features a Rust backend (written with [Axum](https://github.com/tokio-rs/axum)) while the frontend is written using [SolidJS](https://www.solidjs.com/) and TypeScript.

+A big thanks to the team responsible for LifeFoliage and Landscape Hunt for involving me in this awesome project.

 > The greatest threat to our planet is the belief that someone else will save it.
 >